Flotomate/product_docs/source/asset-management/software-metering.rst

 - Time elapsed since the application was last open.
 Also referred to as Last Used.

-The above three statistics are shown in two different ways: cumulative counts from all the agents and individual counts of each agent.
+The above two statistics are shown in two different ways: cumulative counts from all the agents and individual counts of each agent.

 The metering feature is available for all OS platforms supported by the :ref:`Flotomate Agent Application <Flotomate Discovery Agent>`.